 - Water

-About the beans in this recipe
+Best beans for this recipe

 The beans I use in this refried bean recipe are pinto beans because they are traditional and I also prefer to use canned beans that everyone has access to.
 I have also purchased dried Mayocoba beans which is a Peruvian bean and cooked those up for this recipe and it was amazing.